pism/pism/CONTRIBUTING.rst

 - Fix typos, inaccuracies, and omissions in the manual.
 - Improve documentation of existing features.
 - Provide additional examples.
+- Add new tests for existing code.
 - Report issues with the code or documentation.
 - Fix bugs in PISM.
 - Implement new features.

-Please see *Contributing to PISM* in PISM's manual for some guidelines.
+Please see `Contributing to PISM <pism-contributing_>`_ in PISM's manual for some guidelines.

 In summary: documentation and code contributions are preferred via pull requests to
 |pism-github-url|.